the-code-camp/devsecops/labs/compose-build/README.md

 ## Docker Compose for CI builds

 Compose is great for running lots of non-production environments on a single machine, but if you're not planning to use it for that the build feature is perfect for Continuous Integration.
-You can easily build your apps in Jenkins or GitHub Actions just by running `docker-compose build`.
+You can easily build your apps in Jenkins or GitHub Actions just by running `docker compose build`.

 This repo also has a GitHub Actions workflow to build the RNG images using the same Docker Compose files you've been using locally:

-- [rng-build.yml](./github/rng-build.yml) - GitHub workflows use a YAML spec, but if you're not familiar with them you'll see the same `docker-compose` commands being executed.
+- [rng-build.yml](./github/rng-build.yml) - GitHub workflows use a YAML spec, but if you're not familiar with them you'll see the same `docker compose` commands being executed.

 The real images are in a public repo so you can browse to the workflow output: